qwertey6/wpimobile18b.github.io/tutorials/Camera.md

 To remedy this we need to define a **provider** in order to share files across application boundaries.
 We need to do four things to do this.

 #### Updating your gradle

-Negative:
+Negative
-Heads up, you'll need an internet connection for modifying your gradle as it will download new files.
+: Heads up, you'll need an internet connection for modifying your gradle as it will download new files.

 You need to add `compile 'com.android.support:support-v4:<version>'` to your app's build.gradle file where `<version>` is set to your target SDK level.
-The specific file you want, as there are two build.gradle files, is the one that is annotated with "Module: app".
+The specific file you want, as there are two build.gradle files, is the one that is annotated with "Module: app" in *Android* view or `app/build.gradle` in *Project* view.
 Your gradle will prompt you to sync, which can take a little while as it collects the appropriate files.

 #### Updating your manifest